-Though you may feel this is just a normal part of the holiday season, in reality, the physiological stress of these couple months can be overbearing on your body and lead to serious health issues.
-According to a 2006 study by the American Psychological Association (APA) women are more at risk for holiday stress and were more likely to indulge in unhealthy behaviors to deal with their holiday stress.
+Though you may feel this is just a normal part of the holiday season, in reality, the physiological stress of these couple of months can be overbearing on your body and lead to serious health issues.
+According to a 2006 study by the American Psychological Association (APA), women are more at risk for holiday stress and were more likely to indulge in unhealthy behaviors to deal with their holiday stress.

 So instead of getting wasted at your holiday party or inhaling those treats in the break room follow these 10 tips to have a happy holiday without the stress!

 Stress-Free Holiday Tip #1 Be Thankful and Practice Gratitude

 Take this time of year we tend to focus on the negative things going on.
 Remember that song “The 12 Pains of Christmas?”
 Instead, focus each day on what is positive in your life.
 Listing three things that you are grateful for will help you re-shift your attention in a more constructive way.